flycheck/flycheck/doc/manual/usage.rst

 Flycheck also displays errors under point after a short delay:

-.. el:option:: flycheck-display-errors-delay
+.. option:: flycheck-display-errors-delay

    Delay in seconds before displaying errors at point.

    Use floating point numbers to express fractions of seconds.

-The error is displayed via :el:option:`flycheck-display-errors-function`:
+The error is displayed via :option:`flycheck-display-errors-function`:

-.. el:option:: flycheck-display-errors-function
+.. option:: flycheck-display-errors-function

    A function to display errors under point.

    If set to a function, call the function with a list of all errors to show.
 If set to nil, to not display errors at all.

-   The default function is :el:function:`flycheck-display-error-messages`.
+   The default function is :function:`flycheck-display-error-messages`.

-.. el:function:: flycheck-display-error-messages errors
+.. function:: flycheck-display-error-messages errors

    Show the messages of the given `errors` in the echo area, separated by empty lines.
 If the error messages are too long for the echo area, show the error